chrislim48/Calculator/README.md

 Math Calculator (C++)

 A calculator that can add, subtract, multiply, divide, find remainders, etc.
-Coding using object oriented programming
+Coded using object oriented programming